realstraw/abathur/readme.md

 `abathur cluster` takes a input feature file, and performs clustering.
 The output is a file with code corresponding to the cluster id for each corresponding row in the input feature file.
+It uses an information theoretic approch detailed in [1] estimate the best number in of clusters.
+The algorithm implemented slightly improves [1] by run the jump method multiple times and gets the lowest number.

 ## Abathur Config